tinohertlein/timesheet-wizard/doc/03_system_scope_and_context.md

 ### AWS S3 (external system)

-The place where the generated Excel and PDF files as well as any intermediate files are stored
+The place where the generated XLSX, PDF and CSV files as well as any intermediate files are stored